maanhammodat/react-nd-mobile-flashcards/README.md

 # Mobile FlashCards

 This app allows users to create flash study cards with questions and answers.
-Users can create, edit and delete Decks and Cards and run a Quizzes.
+Users can create, edit and delete Decks and Cards and run Quizzes.

 ## Installation